Generator Language Reference

 If you create an utility class in the generator model (i.e. in a model with the 'generator' stereotype), then it will be treated as a root template (unused) and no code will be generated from it.

 A Mapping script is user code, which is executed either before a model transformation (pre-processing script) or after it (post-processing script).
 It should be referenced from #Mapping Configuration to be invoked as a part of it's generation step.
 Mapping scripts provide the ability to perform non-template based model transformations.

 Pre-processing scripts are also commonly used for collecting certain information from input model that can be later used in the course of template-based transformation.
 The information collected by script is saved as a transient-, step- or session-object.

 only available if script kind = pre-process input model

-If set true and the input model is the original input model, then MPS will create a transient input model before applying the script.
+If set to true and the input model is the original input model, then MPS will clone it into a transient input model before applying the script.
 The script is then free to make changes to the model.
 The changes made by the script will then be visible to the following phase of code generation.